SmartThingsDIY/arduino-uno-aws-weather-station/README.md

-# Weather Station with Arduino Uno board, DHT11 Sensor, LCD screen and AWS IOT
+# Connected Weather Station with Arduino Uno board, DHT11 Sensor, LCD screen, ESP8266 WiFi module and AWS IOT

 This tutorial shows you how to use the [DHT11](https://amzn.to/2Qs9fcV) temperature and humidity sensors with the [Arduino Uno](https://amzn.to/2RnHhPY) board to build a simple weather station that displays current temperature and humidity on an [LCD](https://amzn.to/2FzJdT6) screen and pushes the data to AWS IoT through an [ESP8266](https://amzn.to/3hqqWom) board.